If you want a simple but effective workout designed to give you a defined back and bigger biceps, this page will show you what to do.

 There are lots of muscles in the back, and using different grip widths (wide and close grip) and hand positions helps to ensure complete development of those muscles.

 It can also help to reduce the risk of any repetitive stress injuries to the elbows, wrists or shoulders, which can happen if you do the same exercises all the time.

 If you don’t have access to a cable machine, you can also use a pull-up bar to do chin-ups or TRX pull-ups.

 Sets 3 Reps 5-8

-Next, it’s time for a rowing exercise, in this case the single-arm dumbbell row.
+Next, it’s time for a rowing exercise, in this case the single-arm dumbbell row, which is one of the most effective lat exercises you can do with a dumbbell.
 To emphasise the lats, keep your elbows close to your side.
 Rather than straight up and straight down, the dumbbell should come up and slightly back.

 Suitable alternatives include other rowing movements like the seated cable row, inverted row, or chest-supported row done on an incline bench.

 Sets 2 Reps 10-12